-Under Alternative 2, construction of the proposed Commercial LPOE and at the RHC LPOE is estimated to begin in 2025, with substantial completion anticipated in 2028.
-Construction would be expected to take place over an approximate 48- to 54-month period and construction activities would occur within hours that are in accordance with local noise ordinances.
-Peak construction (up to 2 years) would require a potential maximum of 100 construction workers and 150 trucks per day, per site, for deliveries and waste removal (i.e., 200 construction workers and 300 trucks per day, at both the existing RHC LPOE and Commercial LPOE sites).
+Under Alternative 2, construction of the proposed Commercial LPOE and at the RHC LPOE is estimated to begin in 2025.
+Construction would be expected to take place over an approximate 64- to 70-month period and construction activities would occur within hours that are in accordance with local noise ordinances.
+Peak construction (up to 40 months) would require a potential maximum of 150 construction workers and 150 trucks per day, per site, for deliveries and waste removal (i.e., 300 construction workers and 300 trucks per day, at both the existing RHC LPOE and Commercial LPOE sites).
 During non-peak construction, approximately 50 workers would be onsite at each project location (i.e., 100 construction workers at both sites).
 All construction and demolition waste would be handled in accordance with federal, state, and local regulations and disposed or recycled at authorized facilities.